HOW CAN WE HELP?

 Keyno’s technology is implemented via a two-step process: First, the card-issuing bank or credit union contracts with Keyno and notifies Visa to enable dCVV2 on a range of cards.
 Banks and credit unions can then offer the CVVkey™ solution as an option to their cardholders, who can quickly and easily activate the service on their current cards.
 After activation, the dCVV2 code is then validated for each transaction on VisaNet prior to the financial institution’s card processing.

 Depending on how each bank offers Keyno, cardholders can turn on the service on by scanning a QR code from their card issuer, and then downloading the Keyno app, or by enrolling via their card issuer’s banking app.
 Once activated, a new dynamically created dCVV2 security code is issued every 4-12 hours, similar to how Google Authenticator rotates secure codes, and regardless if they use their card.
 When cardholders make an online purchase for which they must input their CVV2 code, they simply refer to their mobile app and input the current dCVV2 code to make a secure purchase.

-A payment card called The Motion CCurrent solutions are few and far between.
-One payment card, which features an LCD screen and built-in battery, uses dCVV2, but is typically offered only to high net worth individuals, because it costs 5 times that of a standard credit/debit card.
+One payment card features an LCD screen and built-in battery, uses dCVV2, but is typically offered only to high net worth individuals, because it costs 5 times that of a standard credit/debit card.
 There are a few other fraud detection solutions implemented by merchants and supported by banks, but they do not prevent online card fraud before it happens.